 Dominican Republic

 The CIE is very excited to offer a new program this year, partnering with 7 Elements, an organization based on the North Coast near Puerto Plata in the Dominican Republic.
 7 Elements' global health program offers healthcare services to over fifteen thousand rural Dominican residents and Haitian refugees.
 Our students will have the opportunity to provide non-skilled volunteer service through health education and community engagement activities.
 During these medical brigades, students will shadow local physicians and healthcare providers as they provide pro bono consults and medications.
 Student volunteers will learn how to assist with intake, triage, as well as medication packing and vitamin distribution.
 Students will also have the opportunity to shadow individuals working in their field of study including physicians, physical therapists, occupational therapists, and speech pathologists.
 In addition, students will be getting their hands dirty as they will help with building 7 Elements new main permanent clinic.
-Outside of serving at the clinics, students will have the chance to explore the beautiful landscape around them, including a visit to local beaches, waterfalls, and nature reserves.
+Outside of serving at the clinics, students will have the chance to explore the beautiful landscapes around them, including a visit to local beaches, waterfalls, and nature reserves.
 To top everything off, students will have a chance to participate in Spanish lessons meant to help them learn new vocabulary related to healthcare.

 Program Details